-- Clinical Education the portion of a physical therapy education program during which the student has the opportunity to apply didactic information in a clinical setting and to develop clinical skills under the supervision of a Clinical Instructor. - Academic Coordinator of Clinical Education (ACCE) the faculty member in the Physical Therapy Department who is responsible for developing, coordinating, and implementing the clinical education portion of the professional curriculum.
-The Assistant ACCE (AACCE) assists the ACCE with clinical coordination. - Center Coordinator of Clinical Education (CCCE) the clinical education facility staff member who is responsible for coordinating clinical education with the ACCE. - Clinical Instructor the physical therapist that is responsible for direct instruction and supervision of the student during the clinical education experiences. - Physical Therapist Clinical Performance Instrument Web (PT CPI Web) the competency-based evaluation tool that will be used for all clinical education experiences.
+- Clinical Education the portion of a physical therapy education program during which the student has the opportunity to apply didactic information in a clinical setting and to develop clinical skills under the supervision of a Clinical Instructor. - Academic Coordinator of Clinical Education (ACCE) the faculty member in the Physical Therapy Department who is responsible for developing, coordinating, and implementing the clinical education portion of the professional curriculum. - Center Coordinator of Clinical Education (CCCE) the clinical education facility staff member who is responsible for coordinating clinical education with the ACCE. - Clinical Instructor the physical therapist that is responsible for direct instruction and supervision of the student during the clinical education experiences. - Physical Therapist Clinical Performance Instrument Web (PT CPI Web) the competency-based evaluation tool that will be used for all clinical education experiences.